aditiiisinghh/MY-GALLERY-WEBSITE/README.md

 ## Overview
 This is a simple and responsive image gallery website built using **HTML** and **CSS**.
-The project displays a collection of images in a clean layout and was created to practice basic frontend development concepts like layout design, styling, and responsiveness.
+The project displays a collection of images in a clean layout and was created to practice basic frontend development concepts like layout design, styling, and responsive.

 ---